kamwoh/partcraft/README.md

 ### Training

-1. Check out `train_kmeans_segmentation.ipynb` to obtain a DINO-based KMeans Segmentation that can obtain the "parts"/" sub-concepts".
+1. Check out `train_kmeans_segmentation.ipynb` to obtain a DINO-based KMeans Segmentation that can segment the parts.
 This is to obtain the "attention mask" used during the training.
 2. Assuming no labels, we can also use the kmeans labels as a supervision, otherwise we can use the supervised labels ( such as ground-truth class) as we can obtain higher quality of reconstruction.
 3. Check out `run_sd_sup.sh` or `run_sd_unsup.sh` for training.
 All hyperparameters in these scripts are used in the